-- g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented; - h) Review the REN Group Code of Conduct; - i) The overall corporate governance organization of the Company and its subsidiaries; - Follow inspections conducted by the Securities Market Commission (CMVM) in relation to corporate governance issues; - Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Corporate Governance Committee by the Board of Directors.
+- h) Review the REN Group Code of Conduct;o governo e organização globais da Sociedade e das suas subsidiárias; - i) The overall corporate governance organization of the Company and its subsidiaries; - j) Follow inspections conducted by the Securities Market Commission (CMVM) in relation to corporate governance issues; - k) Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Corporate Governance Committee by the Board of Directors.

-The Nominations and Appraisals Committee has the powers and competences conferred by its internal regulations.
+The Nominations and Appraisals Committee has the powers and competences conferred by its internal regulations63.
 Among these, of special note are:

-- a) In relation to appointments, to - support the Board of Directors in the identification and selection of potential candidates for the Board of Directors and present to the Board of Directors a list of individuals recommended for appointment - ii. make recommendations in relation to the qualifications, knowledge and professional experience required to be a member of the Board of Directors - iii. assist the Board of Directors in the preparation of the succession of its members - iv. perform any other duties or responsibilities delegated to the Nominations and Appraisals Committee by the Board of Directors within the scope of its duties
+- a) In relation to appointments, to - i. support the Board of Directors in the identification and selection of potential candidates for the Board of Directors and present to the Board of Directors a list of individuals recommended for appointment: - ii. make recommendations in relation to the qualifications, knowledge and professional experience required to be a member of the Board of Directors; - iii. assist the Board of Directors in the preparation of the succession of its members; - iv. perform any other duties or responsibilities delegated to the Nominations and Appraisals Committee by the Board of Directors within the scope of its duties. - b) In relation to appraisals, - i. advise the Board of Directors on the rules that should govern the annual appraisal process, in particular the key performance indicators; - ii. support the Board of Directors in the annual appraisal of its executive members, the overall performance of the Board of Directors and of the specialized committees;

-In relation to appraisals
+iii. prepare a report to the Remunerations Committee in relation to the appraisal of the executive members of the Board of Directors, to be delivered by the end of March of the following year;

-- i. advise the Board of Directors on the rules that should govern the annual appraisal process, in particular the key performance indicators - ii. support the Board of Directors in the annual appraisal of its executive members, the overall performance of the Board of Directors and of the specialized committees; - iii. prepare a report to the Remunerations Committee in relation to the appraisal of the executive members of the Board of Directors, to be delivered by the end of March of the following year. - iv. perform any other duties or responsibilities delegated to the Nominations and Appraisals Committee by the Board of Directors within the scope of its duties
+iv. perform any other duties or responsibilities delegated to the Nominations and Appraisals Committee by the Board of Directors within the scope of its duties.